GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.8 What Is The PIV-I Card Logical Data Model?

-The PIV-I Card logical data model is the same as the PIV Card logical data model, as defined in [FIPS 201-2](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) Section 4.1.5.1 and further detailed in  [NIST SP 800-73-4](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
+The PIV-I Card logical data model is the same as the PIV Card logical data model, as defined in Section 4.2 of [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) and further detailed in  [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).

 <br />[[Return to Table of Contents]](#00-table-of-contents)<br /><br /><br />

 ### 3.9 Can The PIV-I Card Logical Data Model Be Extended?

-* **Yes -** The PIV-I Card logical data model can be extended in the same way as the PIV Card logical data model, as defined in [FIPS 201-2](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) Section 4.1.5.1.
-The PIV-I Card logical data model may be extended using the optional data defined within  [NIST SP 800-73-4] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
+* **Yes -** The PIV-I Card logical data model can be extended in the same way as the PIV Card logical data model, as defined in Section 4.2 of [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf).
+The PIV-I Card logical data model may be extended using the optional data defined within  [NIST SP 800-73] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).

 <br />[[Return to Table of Contents]](#00-table-of-contents)<br /><br /><br />